 At the granular level, these forces are not overly impressive in of themselves.
 For example, the 800-strong British contingent bound for Estonia is built around a Warrior IFV-born infantry battalion, but is only supported by a single troop of tanks – around four Challenger 2s in total.
 A plan to deploy a small number of GMLRS rocket launchers has apparently been put on hold for political reasons.
 But a permanent presence at least eliminates the prospect of Moscow scoring a ‘cheap win’ in Eastern Europe without drawing in NATO as a whole.
 Russia can isolate the Baltics, but there is nothing it can do to remove the forces already stationed that falls short of a major offensive.
 There are, admittedly, uncomfortable echoes of the Berlin Brigade(s) position in West Berlin during the Cold War, but the success of that mission can in large part be judged on violence never breaking out during what amounted to an over four decade standoff.
 An equivalent outcome now would be more than acceptable.

 Perhaps more substantial than the NATO effort in north-east Europe has been the parallel US build-up.
 Whilst during the early post-Ukraine period Washington settled for small scale exercises under the umbrella of Operation Atlantic Resolve and the wider European Reassurance Initiative, the 2017 US defence budget saw the resources allocated to the latter programme rise from $789m to $3.4bn.
 This is now funding the permanent rotational presence of a US Army armoured brigade in Europe, the pre-positioning of sufficient equipment for a further armoured brigade in newly opened depots in the Netherlands and Germany, as well as ‘division level enablers’ to allow units to work together as a larger formation.
-This means that by the end of 2017, the US will have one airborne (the 173rd Airborne in Italy) and one Stryker (the 2nd Cavalry Regiment in Germany) brigade permanently in Europe, together with an armoured brigade deploying from the US and equipment pre-positioned for an additional such unit.
+This means that by the end of 2017, the US will have one airborne (the 173rd Airborne in Italy) and one Stryker (the 2nd Cavalry Regiment in Germany) brigade permanently in Europe, together with an armoured brigade deploying from the US and equipment pre-positioned for an additional such unit – with the latter stockpile expected to grow to enough for a division by 2021.
 This capability is not in of itself overwhelming, but would be challenging to overcome if fighting defensively.

 The first rotational brigade deployment in the form of the 3rd Armoured Brigade Combat Team of the US Army’s 4th Infantry Division began in January of this year.
 Arriving in three ships at the German port of Bremerhaven, the force – including 87 Abrams tanks, 18 Paladin self-propelled artillery systems and 144 Bradley IFVs – was transported by rail and road to Poland, where the many of the brigade’s units will reside, with other elements continuing on to the Baltic states, Hungary, Bulgaria and Romania.
-The 3rd Armoured’s arrival is complemented by the deployment of the 10th Combat Aviation Brigade to Germany, although this will not be the beginning of a long-term additional Army aviation presence.
+The 3rd Armoured’s arrival is complemented by the deployment of the 10th Combat Aviation Brigade to Germany.
 This entire exercise was proceeded by the arrival in Germany of a vast shipment of ammunition in November last year.

 Naturally, Russian propaganda has sought to exploit these moves for all they are worth, with constant references to the build-up as being similar to the one that took place prior to the Nazi invasion of the USSR in 1941.
 What they reliably fail to mention is Moscow’s part in all this.
 The US withdrew the last of its tanks from Europe in April 2013, only 11 months before Russia’s operation against Ukraine.
 2012 and 2013 saw the last two ‘heavy’ US Army units in Europe – the 170th Infantry Brigade and the 172nd Infantry Brigade – disbanded as part of a general US pull back from the continent.
 That Washington is redeploying now is out of no desire to exert domination, but as a reaction to events.